MASSAPEQUA, Long Island (WABC) -- Investigators on Long Island searched a preserve in Massapequa Thursday for human remains.

 Photos: Police find possible human remains in Freeport

 Investigators searching in Massapequa believe they may find the body of a missing teenager, believed to have been slaughtered and dumped by gang members.

 Last week, the remains of 16-year-old Angel Soler were discovered along the Roosevelt-Baldwin border.

-Investigators aren't saying how Soler died, or specifically whether he died at the hands of MS-13.
-The notorious street gang is responsible for 17 murders.
+Investigators have not said how Soler died, or specifically whether he died at the hands of MS-13, the notorious street gang responsible for 17 murders.

 Police are not saying whether Wednesday's discovery is related to Soler's death.

 Soler went missing from his Freeport home in July.
 His remains were discovered last week at Milburn Creek Park in Roosevelt -- about two miles from his house.

 Eyewitness News was the first to speak exclusively with a Freeport mother who fears her missing son, Kerin Pineda, may be the remains police have now discovered at Cow Meadow.
 Pineda went missing in May 2016.
 LilianOliva-Santos believes her son was lured to the park by a gang member posing as a girl on Facebook.

 This past spring, the Suffolk police commissioner testified before Congress that gangs accounted for 38 percent of homicides in the previous 16 months alone.